emmaneugene/CS102-social-magnet/docs/design_considerations.md

 We decided to differentiate between two types of views:

 1. `PageView` is responsible for representing an entire page managed by a `Controller` which it has a one-to-one relationship with.
-2. `Component` is responsible for displaying a single `Model`, and therefore should be tied to its associated `Model`.
+2. `Component` is responsible for displaying a single `Model` or some data, and therefore should be tied to its associated `Model`.

 > `PageView` is `Controller` centric, while `Component` is `Model` or data centric.